-0392 The LCP's CA zoning district is perhaps the LCP's most protective of coastal resources.
+7 The LCP's CA zoning district is perhaps the LCP's most protective of coastal resources.

-&lt;sup>8 For example, as is currently proposed to serve the proposed New Millennium High School that is currently on appeal to the Commission (A-3-WAT-01-070). &lt;sup>9 The 36 affected properties are currently zoned as follows: 25 "CA" (Commercial Agriculture) parcels, 6 "A" (Agriculture) parcels, 2 "PR' (Parks, Recreation and Open Space) parcels, 1 "SU" (Special Use), 1 "CT" (Tourist Commercial), and 1 "CA-L" (Commercial Agriculture, Historic Landmark Combining Zone).
-See exhibit j.
-(Environmentally Sensitive Habitat Areas; Wetlands, Estuaries, and Lagoons; Conditions) See exhibit G for the Board resolution, exhibit H for the proposed LUP text, exhibit I for the proposed IP text, and exhibit J for the proposed rezone and "W" district map.
-2. Effect of Changes Proposed The primary effect of the new policies would be to generally restrict the extension of sewer and potable water utilities from crossing the City of Watsonville city limits and extending on into the mostly agricultural areas west of the City of Watsonville, except in very limited circumstances."
+For example, as is currently proposed to serve the proposed New Millennium High School that is currently on appeal to the Commission (A-3-WAT-01-070).

+(Environmentally Sensitive Habitat Areas; Wetlands, Estuaries, and Lagoons; Conditions)

+See exhibit G for the Board resolution, exhibit H for the proposed LUP text, exhibit I for the proposed IP text, and exhibit J for the proposed rezone and "W" district map.

+2. Effect of Changes Proposed

+The primary effect of the new policies would be to generally restrict the extension of sewer and potable water utilities from crossing the City of Watsonville city limits and extending on into the mostly agricultural areas west of the City of Watsonville, except in very limited circumstances."
 This would be accomplished through a one-foot wide utility prohibition "strip" running along the City-County border.
 Any utilities that met the exception requirements would themselves be required to be minimized in size, and surrounded by one-foot non access easements.
-Note that the County prohibition zone would match up with the City's utility prohibition zone established around City Areas A, B, and C by virtue of the LCP amendment approved by the Commission in March of last year and certified by the Commission last October; the City's prohibition zone likewise designed to strictly limit the extension of utilities to areas outside of the City."
+Note that the County prohibition zone would match up with the City's utility prohibition zone established around City Areas A, B, and C by virtue of the LCP amendment approved by the Commission in March of last year and certified by the Commission last October; the City's prohibition zone likewise designed to strictly limit the extension of utilities to areas outside of the City.11

 Such a prohibition zone and LUP policies should generally help to assure that County agricultural lands and ESHA areas west of the City of Watsonville and Highway One are not unduly threatened with conversion by urban uses dependent on such urban infrastructure.
 The new policies and the implementing combining zone district would generally make these County properties instead reliant on on-site systems (wells and septic) more likely to be adequate to support small-scale agriculturally-related development.

 The Harkins Slough Road specific policies proposed would generally ensure that any Harkins Slough Road improvements necessary to support development of City of Watsonville coastal zone Area C (such as those proposed to serve the proposed New Millennium High School on Area C), or other coastal zone properties along Harkins Slough Road, would be designed in such a manner as to protect West Branch Struve Slough and Hanson Slough ESHA areas that currently cross under Harkins Slough Road in confined culverts.
 The main way that this would be accomplished would be for any such road improvements to require installation of a bridge over the West Branch Struve Slough.
-The bridge requirement is a reiteration of the City of Watsonville certified LCP policy requiring the same type of road improvements be generally sited and designed to minimize the extent of any road improvements (e.g., limit widening), and to limit the amount of noise, lights, glare and activity visible and/or audible within the sloughs. &lt;sup>1 City LCP IP section 9-5.706 (Utility Prohibition Zone District); see exhibit F.
+The bridge requirement is a reiteration of the City of Watsonville certified LCP policy requiring the same type of road improvement specifications for Harkins Slough Road.
+In addition, the new policies would require road improvements be generally sited and designed to minimize the extent of any road improvements (e.g., limit widening), and to limit the amount of noise, lights, glare and activity visible and/or audible within the sloughs.

+City LCP IP section 9-5.706 (Utility Prohibition Zone District); see exhibit F.